ChibiOS/ChibiOS/demos/STM32/RT-STM32L4R9-DISCOVERY-SB_HOST_STATIC/readme_debug.txt

 Replace the initial part up to "chibios_trunk" with the path of your ChibiOS directory before attempting a debug session using Eclipse.
-In addition, you need also to compile the "SB-CLIENT-32k-08070000-4k-2001E000" project, its image (sb.elf) is loaded inside the demo sandbox.
+In addition, you need also to compile the "SB-APP-MSH" project, its image (msh.elf) is loaded inside the demo sandboxes.